FarronF/limerick-council-meetings/meetings/2017/03/23-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore-Kilmallock - 16th February 2017.md

 with buff chippings and also gave a view of surface dressed walkway showing typical

-construction with grey limestone chippings.---
+construction with grey limestone chippings.
+---
 3

 This initiative was a medium-scale project under the Rural Economic Development